-Cissy Wears has permanently relocated to 13 Bagley’s Walk Arches, Coal Drops Yard, King’s Cross.
+Cissy Wears has permanently relocated to 13 Bagley’s Walk Arches, Coal Drops Yard, and 53 Monmouth Street, Covent Garden.

 What?: South East London lifestyle store offering an exceptionally tasteful collection of kids’ clothing, toys and books, as well as a stylish selection of gifts for bigger people.
 Cissy Wears is not your average kids’ shop, being the antithesis of cheap plastic toymageddon with its serene palette of black, white and dusty pastels, and focus on sustainable design.
 The shop itself is flawlessly laid out, even housing a giant Brio play table to divert your little one’s attention while you browse (though predictably my little one’s attention couldn’t be diverted by something as basic as an actual toy and was so fascinated by the staff-only zone you’d have thought it was fricking Narnia.)

 One thing I love about this boutique is how it’s been beautifully styled but not so much so that you feel like you can’t touch anything; in fact Nicola actively encouraged Bab to have a ride on the Plan Toys rocking Pegasus and the Vilac vintage-style car, and didn’t seem too bothered about her persistent attempts to go behind the scenes.
 Once she’d satisfied herself that there was nothing for her in the back room and I’d managed to steer her back into the shop, Bab became completely mesmerised by the trio of different-sized Miffy lamps in the corner, while I spent ages gazing at the library wall with its expertly chosen picture books and light-up Cissy Wears sign.